Greater roadrunner: Relationship to humans

 Some Pueblo Native American tribes, including the Hopi, believed the roadrunner provided protection against evil spirits.
 In Mexico, some said it brought babies, as the white stork was said to in Europe.
 Some Anglo frontier people believed roadrunners led lost people to trails.

-Wile E. Coyote and the Road Runner are the two protagonists of a long-running (since 1949) Warner Bros. animated series.
+Wile E. Coyote and the Road Runner are the two main characters and protagonists of a long-running (since 1949) Warner Bros. animated series.

-The greater roadrunner appeared in a 1982 sheet of 20-cent United States stamps showing 50 state birds and flowers, as it is the state bird of New Mexico.
+The greater roadrunner is the state bird of New Mexico, and as such, appeared in a 1982 sheet of 20-cent United States stamps showing 50 state birds and flowers.

 It is also the mascot of numerous high schools and colleges in the United States, including California State University, Bakersfield and the University of Texas at San Antonio.
-The College of DuPage mascot takes the bird's alternate name, Chapparal, inspired by students driving between various temporary classroom locations before the main campus was fully constructed.
+The College of DuPage mascot takes the bird's alternate name, Chaparral, inspired by students driving between various temporary classroom locations before the main campus was fully constructed; Lubbock Christian University also uses that name.
 The roadrunner is also the mascot of the Tucson Roadrunners, a professional hockey team in Tucson, Arizona.